Robert L. Hirsch: Directorship

 Bishop had indicated he would be leaving the AEC even before Hirsch started.
 As this date grew closer and Hirsch was the obvious choice to replace him, the two got in an argument about funding.
 When two labs applied for funding to build identical machines, the spherator, Bishop initially funded only one.
 Hirsch later learned that the second lab went ahead and began construction as well.
-Hirsch demanded that Bishop cancel the project and reign in the labs, and when he refused, went over his head in the AEC, to no avail.
+Hirsch demanded that Bishop cancel the project and rein in the labs, and when he refused, went over his head in the AEC, to no avail.
 When Bishop stepped down in 1970 he suggested Hirsch not be given the position, which was instead given to Roy Gould from Caltech.

 Gould was also beholden to the labs, but was more willing to allow Hirsch to take the lead.
 In 1971, it was Hirsch who presented the division's latest updates to Congress and made the public declaration that if increased funding were available, a commercial demonstration plant could be operational in 1995.
 Through these years, Hirsch became well known in Washington circles.
 Gould was in the position only for a short period, and quit to return to Caltech in the summer of 1972.
 He too suggested Hirsch not be given the position, but by this time Hirsch had made some powerful allies.
 Shortly after Gould announced his decision, Hirsch was called in by Spottford English, assistant to James Schlesinger, director of the AEC, and told that English would be putting in Hirsch's name for the position.
 After a series of interviews ending with Schlesinger, Hirsch took over the directorship of the fusion division in 1972.

 Around the same time, a series of changes in Washington was taking place.
 Schlesinger was soon replaced by Dixy Lee Ray who was highly supportive of the fusion program.
 Then, in June 1973, Richard Nixon announced the AEC's alternative energy budget would be dramatically increased and left to Ray to decide how to spend.
 Between 1972 and 1977, the fusion budget increased from $32 million to $112 million.